The Environment and Climate Change Law Review: Kenya

 Under Section 11 of the Land Act 2012, an obligation is imposed on the National Land Commission to identify ecologically sensitive areas that are within public lands and demarcate or take any other justified action on those areas and act to prevent environmental degradation and climate change.

-The Integrated National Land Use Guidelines26 provide for methods of preventing the contamination of land through ensuring compliance and enforcing licensing conditions.
+The Integrated National Land Use Guidelines27 provide for methods of preventing the contamination of land through ensuring compliance and enforcing licensing conditions.
 They provide for the maintenance of a Contaminated Land Register, which will be made accessible to the public.
-Further, the Guidelines empower NEMA and other relevant authorities to undertake site investigations of the contaminated land and evaluate the remedial reports filed by proponents.
+Furthermore, the Integrated National Land Use Guidelines empower NEMA and other relevant authorities to undertake site investigations of the contaminated land and evaluate the remedial reports filed by proponents.
 NEMA is further empowered to develop and approve site management plans to guide in the management of health and environmental harm.

 In a landmark case of KM & 9 Others v.
 Attorney General & 7 Others eKLR, the Environmental and Land Court ordered the state and two private investors to pay US$12 million to residents of an informal settlement in Mombasa who were affected by lead poisoning that emanated from a factory within the area.
 The state agencies responsible for the environment were also ordered to clean up any remaining lead deposits within four months or face further sanctions, and to develop and implement regulations adopted from best practices with regard to lead and lead alloys manufacturing plants.

 The Climate Change Act 2016 mandates the National Climate Change Council to set targets for the regulation of GHG emissions (Section 6).
 Section 13 of the Act further requires the National Climate Change Action Plan to prescribe measures and mechanisms to review levels and trends of GHG emissions.
 Section 15 further imposes an obligation on all state departments and national government public entities to report on sectoral GHG emissions for the national inventory.